 Domestic violence is a human rights issue.
 LifeWire envisions a world in which every person lives in a safe environment, free from oppression and with the opportunity to thrive.
 LifeWire’s mission is to end domestic violence by changing individual, institutional and societal beliefs, attitudes and behaviors that perpetuate it.

-Overview of Services:
+Overview of Service:

 Overview of Position:

-- Develop and nurture on-going relationships with partner and referral service providers.
+- Develop and nurture ongoing relationships with partner and referral service providers.

 - Remain knowledgeable of service and agency guidelines and procedures to make informed and independent decisions in emergencies and daily activities.